NateWr/docs-themeofthecrop/themes/cafecultura/index.md

 layout: landing
 title: CaféCultura User Guide
 ---
-Documentation for [CaféCultura](https://themeofthecrop.com/theme/cafecultura/) is currently being transitioned to this website.
+CaféCultura has been retired and is no longer available for purchase.

-Until then, you will find a help guide to using the theme by going to the **Appearance > Theme Setup** page in your WordPress admin area.
+If you purchased this theme in the past, you will find documentation for it under the **Appearance > Theme Setup** page in your WordPress admin area once it is installed.